Search

 How To Treat a Labrador With Diarrhea

 Fortunately, there are several options you can use to prevent and treat Labrador diarrhea effectively.
-I listed them for you at the beginning of the article, and we’ll explore them here in detail.

 Diarrhea, especially acute, can have severe effects on the stomach, including inflammation and the strain of rushed bowel movements.
 For this reason, you should allow your Lab’s GI to rest and recover through fasting.

-While fasting your dog, proper hydration should also be done by giving your dog plenty of water to replace what’s lost with loose stool.
-If your dog can handle it, you can feed him a bit of rice water (water from boiled rice) once in a while to provide a bit of energy and minerals.
+If your dog can handle it, you can feed him a bit of rice water (water from boiled rice) once in a while to provide energy and minerals.

-2. Give Your Lab a Bland Diet
+2. Introduce a Bland Diet for Your Dog’s Recovery

 There are several bland diet options you can choose from, such as:

 • Vet-prescribed bland diets: These are great for dog owners who don’t want to make a bland homemade diet.
-Royal Canin Veterinary Diet from Amazon can be used for dogs with either long-term or short-term diarrhea.

 Whichever option of bland diet you go for, it’s important to start your dog on small amounts (a tablespoon or two every hour) and increase the serving gradually.
-Also, always consult with your vet about the choice of bland diet for your Lab with diarrhea.

 3. Preempt Labrador Diarrhea With a Fiber Supplement

 Psyllium fiber is an over-the-counter option contained in products like Metamucil.
 Because it’s not formulated for veterinary use, you should only use Metamucil for Labrador diarrhea after consulting with a vet.
-The fiber supplement comes in capsule and powder form and should be given with plenty of water.

 4. Give Your Lab Probiotics

 According to Cornell University College of Veterinary Medicine, the GI makes up 70% of your dog’s immune system.
-That means a healthy gut is crucial in preventing and curing diseases and conditions such as diarrhea.

 Probiotics help stabilize the acidic conditions in the GI by facilitating the release of short-chain fatty acids.